 #8 – Sketch at a museum

 This can be one of the best and most interesting indoor locations for sketching.
-There are museums specialising in all manner of subjects, or huge museums specialising in lots of subjects!
+There are museums specializing in all manner of subjects, or huge museums specializing in lots of subjects!

 Usually, there is somewhere to sit in front of interesting exhibits, usually museums are quiet and usually people there are used to seeing people drawing or sketching exhibits for a variety of reasons.